Former NFL player George Blanda net worth as of 2022 is $13 million. His annual salary was $1 million.

 George Blanda was a former football player who played both in the NFL and the AFL.
 This man’s professional career began in 1949, and its end was in 1975.
 He added his name to the list of millionaires on the back of his dazzling football career.
 In the football arena, he has many supporters who want to get his full biography, including his worth.
 So let’s check it out.

 George Blanda was born in Youngwood, Pennsylvania, on September 17, 1927.
 His full name is George Frederick Blanda.

 In his college stage career, he played at the University of Kentucky (UK) in Lexington, Kentucky.
-He was a member of the Kentucky Wildcats football team during his time at this college.
+He was a Kentucky Wildcats football team member at the college.
 He is the son of his father, Michael Blanda, and his mother, Mary Blanda.
 His father was a coal miner.

 Drafted Teams and Contract History

-In the 1949 NFL Draft, the Chicago Bears took him 119th overall in the 12th round.
+George Blanda was first drafted in 1949.
+The Chicago Bears selected him 119th overall in the 12th round.
 He passed the time with this team in 1949.
-The next year, he was with the Baltimore Colts in 1950.
-From 1950 to 1958, he was with the Chicago Bears.
+The next year, he was with the Baltimore Colts.
+From 1950 to 1958, he played for the Chicago Bears.
 He wore the jersey of the Houston Oilers from 1960 to 1966.
 In the last phase of his career, he played for the Oakland Raiders from 1967 to 1975.

 Success and Recognition

-He made his name on the first all-AFL team in 1961.
+George made his name on the first all-AFL team in 1961.
 In 1962 and 1963, he was named to the second-team All-AFL for the first time.
 He was the AFL MVP in 1961.
-He became the AFL passing yards leader twice, in 1961 and 1963.
+He became the AFL’s passing yard leader twice (in 1961 and 1963).
 George was the AFL’s passing touchdown leader in 1961.
 He added his name to the AFL All-Time Team.
-He included his name among the 100 greatest bears of all time.
-George received the Titans/Oilers Ring of Honor.
+George included his name among the 100 greatest bears of all time.
+He also received the Titans/Oilers Ring of Honor.

 Career Stats and Records